 Minerva classes focus on building skills and understanding — not mere information dissemination.
 Cognitive and behavioral research documents that students learn most effectively when actively engaged with the subject matter — a learning approach not that large lectures or other passive forms of teaching do not facilitate.

-Minerva’s small class size, fewer than 20 students — coupled with the advanced Active Learning Forum technology, enables professors to provide expert instruction, direct personal interaction, and frequent feedback, simultaneously ensuring that every student is an active class participant.
+Minerva’s small class size, fewer than 20 students — coupled with the Forum’s advanced technology, enables professors to provide expert instruction, direct personal interaction, and frequent feedback, simultaneously ensuring that every student is an active class participant.